-Combine this with drinking lots – minimum 5 pints (3 liters) of water, twice that if you can – and as much green tea as you can!
-Green tea has increadible health benefits such as helping with weight loss, lowering cholesterol and blood pressure, reducing risk of diabetes, cancer, depression and heart disease and it even improves your skin.
+Combine this with drinking lots – minimum 4 pints (2.2 liters) of water.
+Exactly how much you should drink depends on your health, where you live and how active you are.
+Also drink as much green or white tea as you can!
+These teas have increadible health benefits such as helping with weight loss, lowering cholesterol and blood pressure, reducing risk of diabetes, cancer, depression and heart disease and it even improves your skin.

 More Key Rules